GeoMOER/moer-bsc-mpg-proximate-sensing/docs/units/_unit06/unit06-05_Field-Setting.md

 ## Materials

 To test what attracts the insects best, we used panels in the colors yellow, blue, and wildflower meadow, each in two materials: acrylic (glossy and smooth) and rigid foam (matte and rough).
-The orientation of the panels varied between flat and angled.
-The camera has LED lights that replace the flash, allowing insects to be recorded at night as well.
-Originally, we intended to distinguish between color and material, however, the analysis only considers the color and not the material or the orientation.
-Similarly, we planned to evaluate the data for both day and night.
-However, since the moths have died, there is not enough data for the nights, which would skew the analysis, so we are focusing solely on the day in this analysis.
+The camera has LED lights that operates as flash, allowing insects to be recorded at night as well.
+This protocol focuses solely on the comparison of colors during day.